GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/07_Renderer/00_rendererExtensions.md

 ~~~~~~~~~~~~~

 # Communicating with the extension
-If you need further communication with your extension from the sim thread, you should use the command queue as described in the @ref coreThread manual.
+If you need further communication with your extension from the sim thread, you should use the command queue as described in the [core thread](../Low_Level_rendering/coreThread) manual.
 If not using the command queue then you must ensure to use some other form of thread primitives to ensure safe communication between the two threads.

 ~~~~~~~~~~~~~{.cpp}
 class MyRendererExtension : public RendererExtension